Fair Lawn, New Jersey: Education

+Fair Lawn High School with 1,624 students in grades 9-12.
+The National Blue Ribbon Schools Program has recognized Fair Lawn High School (in 1991 and 1998), Lyncrest Elementary School (2016) and Henry B. Milnes Elementary School (2020) as Blue Ribbon Schools.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 St. Anne School is a Catholic elementary school that operates under the supervision of the Roman Catholic Archdiocese of Newark.